JuliaJHL/week3-rust-mini-proj/README.md

 # build different list with Rust
-In this project, I followed the instructions on this [web page](https://rust-unofficial.github.io/too-many-lists/index.html) and wrote four different kinds of linked lists in rust:
+In this project, I wrote four different kinds of linked lists in rust:
 1. A Bad Singly-Linked Stack
 2. An Ok Singly-Linked Stack
 3. A Persistent Singly-Linked Stack